ansible-collections/cisco.nxos/docs/cisco.nxos.nxos_interface_module.rst

 DEPRECATED
 ----------
-:Removed in collection release after 2023-02-24
+:Removed in collection release after 2022-06-01
-:Why: Updated module released with more functionality.
+:Why: Updated modules released with more functionality
-:Alternative: nxos_bgp_neighbor_address_family
+:Alternative: nxos_interfaces

 Synopsis
 --------
-- Manages BGP address-family's neighbors configurations on NX-OS switches.
+- Manages physical attributes of interfaces of NX-OS switches.